Md-Mubin/To-Do-List-with-backend-0.5/README.md

-# React To-Do List
+# React To Do List with Firebase

-This is a simple To-Do list nade with React and Tailwind CSS.
+This is a simple To-Do list made with React and Tailwind CSS.
 For backend using Firebase.
 A little practice for my developing proccess to make a perfect Chat app.